robdavid/yamldiff/README.md

     * `value`
       If the property has this value, its value is modified.
 The type can e string, integer, float or boolean.
     * `with`
       The replacement value.
 For a regular expression match, this must be a string.
-Capture groups can also be specified using the syntax for [Rust regex replacement strings](https://docs.rs/regex/1.1.0/regex/struct.Regex.html#replacement-string-syntax), such as `$1`.
+Capture groups can also be specified using the syntax for [Rust regex replacement strings](https://docs.rs/regex/1.1.0/regex/struct.Regex.html#replacement-string-syntax), such as `$1` for the first capture group.
 For value  replacement, the type can be a string, integer, float or boolean.
   * `set`
-    An instruction to unconditionally set a property to a value.
+    Unconditionally set a property to a value in selected documents.
     * `path`
       A YAML property path, in dotted notation, of the property to be modified.
 If an individual property key contains a `.` character, it can be surrounded by square brackets, e.g. `"metadata.labels.[app.kubernetes.io/name]"`.
     * `value`